-If you’re in a cell tower lease right now, it’s possible you’ve been approached by a telecoms company that wants to do a cell site lease buyout.
+If you’re in a cell tower lease right now, you may have been approached by a telecoms company that wants to do a cell site lease buyout.
 This could be a good deal for you, provided you know how to negotiate properly and protect your interests.
 After all, you don’t want to end up with the short end of the stick when it’s time to extend or renew the lease.

 To avoid landing yourself in a bad situation, there are some specific things you have to do.
 In this post, we’ll walk you through all you need to know before you begin the lease renewal process.
 With this information, you’ll have a better chance of getting a fair offer that’ll generate big returns down the road.